Jimmy Durmaz: Toulouse

 Durmaz moved to Ligue 1 club Toulouse in August 2016, for a fee in the region of €2.5 million.
 On 26 August 2017, Durmaz scored two goals (both of them penalties) in Toulouse's 3–2 Ligue 1 home win over Stade Rennais to bring his 2017–18 Ligue 1 goal tally to three and improve on the two Ligue 1 goals he scored in the whole of the 2016–17 Ligue 1 season.

 Galatasaray

 On 2 July 2019, Durmaz joined reigning Süper Lig champions Galatasaray S.K. on a free transfer after his contract with Toulouse ran out.
 He signed on a three-year deal, earning 6 million Turkish lira for the first season, increasing by a million in each subsequent campaign.

 Durmaz made his debut for the club in the Turkish Super Cup on 7 August 2019, playing 81 minutes in their 1–0 win over Akhisar.

-Loan to Fatih Karagümrük
+Fatih Karagümrük

-On 2 October 2020, he signed a loan agreement with Fatih Karagümrük, one of the Super League teams.
+On 2 October 2020, he loaned from Galatasaray to Fatih Karagümrük, one of the Super League teams.
+On 4 August 2021, he signed permanent contract with the team for following two seasons.